CACI No. 107. Witnesses

 A witness is a person who has knowledge related to this case.
 You will

-each witness’s testimony is to the case.
-You may believe all, part, or
+witness’s testimony is to the case.
+You may believe all, part, or none of a

 In deciding whether to believe a witness’s testimony, you may consider,

 among other factors, the following: